 Add this mixture to the pot and bring to a boil, stirring as needed.

-Serve warm garnished with chopped FRESH PARSLEY.
+Serve warm.
+(Optional) Garnish with FRESH PARSLEY.

 Video